section-engineering-education/engineering-education/articles/Introduction-to-time-series/index.md

 Time series are assumed to be generated at a spaced timing.
 When the data in time series are timed and regular, they are called **regular time series** and when they are not at regular or timed, they are called **irregular time series**.

-### Real life examples of time series
+### Real life applications of time series
 - A time series model can be used in predicting the closing price of the stock at the end of the day.
-- it can be used in predicting the number of product sales.
+- It can be used in predicting the number of product sales.
 - Time series models can forecast the birth or death rate at a hospital.
 - It can be used to forecast the number of passengers a bus terminal will have.
 - Used to forecast the unemployment rate of a city or state.